hapax/hapax.github.io/assets/teaching.md

 knowledge, taste, and judgment.
-We need to stop marching students through the scrubland, and introduce them to the vast topography of the real mathematical world, with its majestic summits, calm valleys, and monsters lurking in the badlands.
+We need to stop marching students through the scrubland, and introduce them to the vast topography of the real mathematical world, with its majestic summits, calm valleys, and bestiary of strange creatures.
-From this fertile soil, they can grow new plants, or mine for old patterns, which will answer the as yet unknown mathematical needs of the 21st century.
+From this fertile soil, students can grow new plants, or mine for old patterns, which will answer the as-yet-unknown mathematical needs of the 21st century.
+Or instead, they can enjoy the simple pleasures of mathematics which have for so long, and so unjustly and unnecessarily, been denied to them.

 ## Annotated bibliography